Why Companies Procrastinate Over SQL Server Upgrades

 Proactive vs. Reactive SQL Server Upgrades

-This will allow time for testing and determining the best architecture, and if there needs to be any changes.
+As a result, this will allow time for testing and determining the best architecture, and if there needs to be any changes.

 Don’t Get to The Point Where You Are Now Out of Support for Your Version of SQL Server